White South Africans: History

 The first nationwide census in South Africa was held in 1911 and indicated a white population of 1,276,242.
 By 1936, there were an estimated 2,003,857 white South Africans, and by 1946 the number had reached 2,372,690.
 The country began receiving tens of thousands of European immigrants, namely from Germany, Italy, the Netherlands, Greece, and the territories of the Portuguese Empire during the mid- to late twentieth century.
-South Africa's white population increased to over 3,408,000 by 1965, reached 4,050,000 in 1973, and peaked at 5,044,000 in 1990.
+South Africa's white population increased to over 3,408,000 by 1965, reached 4,050,000 in 1973, and peaked at 5,244,000 in 1994–95.

 The number of white South Africans resident in their home country began gradually declining between 1990 and the mid-2000s as a result of increased emigration.

-Whites continue to play a role in the South African economy and across the political spectrum.
-The current number of white South Africans is not exactly known, as no recent census has been measured, although the overall percentage of up to 9% of the population represents a decline, both numerically and proportionately, since the country's first non-racial elections in 1994.
-Just under a million white South Africans are also living as expatriate workers abroad, which forms the majority of South Africa's brain drain.

 Apartheid era

 Under the Population Registration Act of 1950, each inhabitant of South Africa was classified into one of several different race groups, of which White was one.
 The Office for Race Classification defined a white person as one who "in appearance obviously is, or who is generally accepted as a white person, but does not include a person who, although in appearance obviously a white person, is generally accepted as a coloured person."
-Many criteria, both physical (e.g. examination of head and body hair) and social (e.g. eating and drinking habits, a native speaker of English, Afrikaans or a another European language) were used when the board decided to classify someone as white or coloured.
-This was virtually extended to all those considered the children of two white persons, regardless of appearance.
+Many criteria, both physical (e.g. examination of head and body hair) and social (e.g. eating and drinking habits, a native speaker of English, Afrikaans or another European language) were used when the board decided to classify someone as white or coloured.
 The Act was repealed on 17 June 1991.